 - GPS drift: The GPS track deviates from the road.
 You may see that the route generally follows the shape of the road but with much less precision.

-- Lost GPS signal: If the GPS signal is lost and sometime later re-acquired the pre- and post-signal-loss points will be treated just as any other two points (although more time has elapsed between them) and connect them with a straight line.
+- Lost GPS signal: If the GPS signal is lost and sometime later re-acquired the pre- and post-signal-loss points will be treated just like any other two points (although more time has elapsed between them) and connected with a straight line.